dilyantraykov/dilyantraykov.github.io/index.md

 title: Intro
 ---

-## <i class="fa fa-question-circle" aria-hidden="true"></i> Who am I?
+<h2 id="intro"><i class="fa fa-question-circle" aria-hidden="true"></i>Who am I?</h2>

-Hello and welcome to my website!
-My name is **Dilyan Traykov** and I'm a young and ambitious software developer, amateur graphic designer, and professional party animal.
+Hi!
+My name is...
+What?
+My name is...
+Who?
+My name is **Dilyan Traykov**!
+I'm a young and ambitious software developer, amateur graphic designer, and professional party animal.

-I currently work as a technical support engineer at [Progress](https://www.progress.com/) and deal with clients who build applications under the **WPF and Silverlight** frameworks.
+I currently work as a technical support engineer at [Progress](https://www.progress.com/) and assist clients who build applications under the **WPF and Silverlight** frameworks.
 You can observe a small portion of my interaction with other programmers in the [support forums](https://www.telerik.com/forums/wpf).
 I also write articles for our [online documentation](https://docs.telerik.com/devtools/wpf/introduction) and maintain our [GitHub repository](https://github.com/telerik/xaml-docs).

 In February 2018 I became a [Microsoft Certified Professional](certificates/MCP.jpg) after first passing exams in [Software Development Fundamentals](https://www.youracclaim.com/badges/151e8110-a845-476e-bf6d-4d311780b359) and [Programming in C#](https://www.youracclaim.com/badges/e3a145bb-659d-42e1-baf1-ea10efbf9674).